pdillon/magic_index/README.md

 ## Usage

     $ cargo build --release
-    $ ./target/release/magic_index 20000
+    $ ./target/release/magic_index 100000

-    Creating random array of length: 20000 with values between -10000 and 30000 Created random array of length: 20000
+    Creating random array of length 100000 with values between -50000 and 150000 ...
-    11 microseconds to find the magic index of 4787.
+    Created random array of length 100000 in 2210 milliseconds.
+    Magic index of 17041 found in 16 microseconds.